 - Dishwasher safe detachable immersion blender wand.

-- Includes whisk attachment, chopper bowl, and 3-cup mixing jar with lid.
+- Whisk attachment, chopper bowl, and 3-cup mixing jar with lid.

 - Canvas storage bag.